Siddhesh19991/Social_networking_web_application/README.md

 Steps to view the app:
-  1) Make sure the latest version of python is installed.
+  1) Make sure the latest version of Python is installed.

   2) Create a virtual environment by running: <br>
        virtualenv -p python3 specified_directory

-     This is done to to create and use a separate and isolated virtual machine for the application.
+     This is done to create and use a separate and isolated virtual machine for the application.

   3) Run the below command:<br>
       source path_to_virtual_environment/bin/activate